 What not to do when first starting a website:

 Want to know what not to do when you are launching your first website?
 Here are some tips:

-Don’t hire a company that requires a monthly maintenance fee and minimum of one-year contract that adds up to be quite a bit of money.
-I’ve seen way too many people that get caught up in contracts that are expensive, and really don’t deliver the results they expect.
-If you get a basic site built for you, either you can learn to make the updates, or you can find someone who is willing to keep the site up-to-date at a reasonable rate.
+- Don’t hire a company that requires a monthly maintenance fee and minimum of one-year contract that adds up to be quite a bit of money.
+I’ve seen way too many people get caught up in contracts that are expensive, and really don’t deliver the results they expect.
+If you get a basic site built for you, either learn to make the updates, or find someone who is willing to keep the site up-to-date at a reasonable rate.